|

 In summary, do all common therapies for mental health have the potential to be effective?
 Yes.
 Does that mean that they’ll be effective in treating any patient with any disorder?
 Of course not.

-Dr. Nelson from FHE Health shares this when talking about therapy options “one method is not better than another, per se, but your relationship with your therapist and their method can be powerful in your therapy experience, so discuss it early on to see if you have a good fit.”
+Dr. Nelson from FHE Health shares this when talking about therapy options: “One method is not better than another, per se, but your relationship with your therapist and their method can be powerful in your therapy experience, so discuss it early on to see if you have a good fit.”

 Let’s return to the comparison between evidence-based therapies for mental health with those that exist for cancer patients.
 Different types of cancers take different types of therapies.
+The perception that because one person may have felt no impact from one type of therapy, the entire field of therapy doesn’t work is a misguided and, frankly, dangerous point of view.

 Are There Some Therapies That Are Better Than Others?

-This is a difficult question to answer, so let’s reframe it slightly.
-Are there therapies that have more evidence behind them than others?
-Yes.
-CBT has become the basic standard of therapy for a wide variety of mental health conditions.
 With that said, are some therapies better than others for specific conditions?
 Yes.
 If you’re seeking therapy, it’s not about finding the best modality; it’s about finding the best one for you.
 You are not your condition, so it’s important to keep an open mind and try therapies until you find one that works for you.

 Part of what makes one therapy more effective for one set of conditions than others comes down to the change in the patterns of thought brought on by the condition, and it can be illustrated by returning to our discussion of CBT vs. DBT.
 In CBT, depression and anxiety can be more easily treated because the changes they cause in the brain are more superficial — one change in a patient’s perception can have a huge impact on their condition.